Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-The algorithm used by selection sort to find the minimum element in each iteration is analyzed.
-The Find_Min function takes a list as input and iterates through it, finding the minimum element.
-The time complexity of this part of the algorithm is O(n), where n is the length of the list.
-The outer loop of the selection sort algorithm iterates through all elements of the list, making its overall time complexity O(n^2).
-The inner loop, which finds the minimum element, has a time complexity of O(n) and is always executed.
-The best, worst, and average time complexities are the same, with a total time complexity of O(n^2).
-The algorithm starts at index 0 (represented as 'start') and iterates until it reaches the end of the list.
-Despite its high time complexity, selection sort remains one of the simplest sorting algorithms to implement.
+The time complexity of selection sort can be analyzed by breaking down its algorithm into smaller parts.
+The first part of the algorithm finds the minimum element in each iteration using a function called Find_Min, which has a time complexity of O(n).
+This function iterates through two elements in the list, resulting in a time complexity of O(n) for this part.
+The overall time complexity of selection sort is determined by an outer loop that iterates through all elements of the algorithm, making it O(n^2).
+However, since the inner loop is always executed, the time complexity remains O(n^2).
+The best, worst, and average time complexities of selection sort are all O(n^2), indicating that the algorithm's performance degrades quadratically with the size of the input.
+Understanding the time complexity of selection sort helps in analyzing its efficiency and making informed decisions about its use in different scenarios.
+By applying Big O notation to analyze the algorithm's performance, developers can predict how efficient or inefficient a sorting algorithm will be for large datasets.

-I did not include any external links, formulas or technical details from the transcript in this summary,

 ---

 ### Model answer for Average, worst and best case Reading• .
 Duration: 10 minutes 10 min

-Unfortunately, you haven't provided the text to summarize.
-Please provide the text related to "Lesson 10" about sorting algorithms (insertion sort and others) or time complexity, and I will be happy to help you with a summary in 4 sentences, preserving all key information, formulae, links, and technical details.
+There is no text provided for me to summarize.
+Please provide the text, and I'll be happy to help you summarize it in 4 sentences, preserving key information, formulae, links, and technical details.

 ---

 ### Model answer to Why do we need asymptotic behaviour?
 Reading• .
 Duration: 10 minutes 10 min

-Since both functions have the same time complexity (in terms of Big O), they have the same asymptotic behaviour: O(n 2 ) O, left parenthesis, n, squared, right parenthesis .
-Lesson 10.0 Introduction Lesson 10.1 Analysing insertion sort Lesson 10.2 Asymptomatic analysis Video: Video Asymptotic complexity .
-Duration: 6 minutes 6 min Discussion Prompt: Why do we need asymptotic behaviour? .
-Duration: 25 minutes 25 min Reading: Reading Model answer to Why do we need asymptotic behaviour? ....
+There is no text to summarize.
+The provided text appears to be a lesson plan or a course outline for learning about asymptotic complexity and Big O notation.
+It includes the following information:

+* Lesson topics: Asymptotic analysis of insertion sort, Big O notation, time analysis of algorithms using Big O
+* Time complexity: O(n^2) (same for both functions)
+* Duration of each lesson: 6 minutes, 25 minutes, 10 minutes, etc.
+* Practice assignment: Asymptotic complexity

+There is no text to summarize, and the information provided is more of a course outline than a technical document.
+If you can provide the actual text you'd like me to summarize, I'd be happy to assist you.

 ---

 ### Asymptotic analysis and Big O notation Reading• .
 Duration: 1 hour 40 minutes 1h 40m

 There is no text provided for me to summarize.
-The given text appears to be a summary of educational materials, likely from a course or tutorial, outlining the topics covered in Week 19, including asymptotic analysis and Big O notation.
-However, it does not contain any specific information that can be summarized.

-If you provide the actual text, I would be happy to assist you in summarizing it into 8 sentences, preserving key information, formulae, links, and technical details.
+The text appears to be a summary of learning materials for a course or tutorial, listing videos, reading assignments, and practice exercises related to asymptotic analysis and Big O notation.
+It does not contain any specific information or data that can be summarized in 8 sentences.
+If you provide the actual text, I would be happy to assist you.

 ---

 ### Week 19 exercises Reading• .
 Duration: 10 minutes 10 min

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The exercises in Week 19 require applying concepts learned earlier to test knowledge and identify areas for additional study.
-The first exercise involves proving whether f(n) = O(g(n)) or g(n) = O(f(n)), where f(n) = 3n + 2 and g(n) = n^2.
-To prove this, one must compare the growth rates of the two functions using Big O notation.
-The second exercise asks for the time complexity of a pseudocode snippet involving a while loop with printing and iteration.
-The third exercise involves proving which function belongs to the O(g) or O(f) class, where f(n) = 4n + log(n) and g(n) = nlog(n).
-For each pair of functions, one must analyze their growth rates and determine which one is "dominated" by the other.
-The fourth exercise requires determining the time complexity of a new pseudocode snippet involving printing, iteration, and updates to variable 'n'.
-Overall, these exercises aim to reinforce understanding of Big O notation and its application in analyzing algorithmic complexity.
+The week 19 exercises provide opportunities for students to practice concepts learned earlier.
+The first exercise involves proving whether f(n)=3n+2 is O(g(n)) or g(n)=n^2 is O(f(n)).
+To do this, students must compare the growth rates of f(n) and g(n).
+If f(n)=O(g(n)), then there exists a constant c such that f(n) ≤ cg(n) for all n.
+Similarly, if g(n)=O(f(n)), then there exists a constant c such that g(n) ≤ cf(n) for all n.
+The second exercise asks students to analyze the time complexity of pseudocode with a while loop and nested operations on variables i and n.
+Students must determine whether the total number of operations grows quadratically or polynomially with respect to n.
+The third exercise involves comparing the growth rates of f(n)=4n+logn, g(n)=n^2 logn, h(n)=n^2, and another function not provided in the text.

 ---

 ### Week 19 exercises hints and tips Reading• .
 Duration: 10 minutes 10 min

-Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The Big O notation is used to analyze the time complexity of algorithms.
-The functions f(n) = O(n) and g(n) = O(n^2) are given as examples.
-To determine the time complexity, witnesses need to be found to prove the answer.
-The function f(n) = O(logn) is also analyzed, where each iteration doubles i.
-The function f(n) = O(n) has a constant factor of 1, while g(n) = O(nlogn) has a multiplicative factor.
-Additionally, h(n) = O(n^0.5) is analyzed, which requires tracing the algorithm to find the answer.
-The lesson covers topics such as insertion sort, asymptomatic analysis, and time analysis using Big O notation.

-Key points:

-* Big O notation is used to analyze algorithm time complexity
-* f(n) = O(n), g(n) = O(n^2)
-* f(n) = O(logn), with each iteration doubling i
-* g(n) = O(nlogn), with a multiplicative factor
-* h(n) = O(n^0.5)
+Here are the key concepts and findings summarized in 8 sentences:

+The Big O notation is used to analyze the time complexity of algorithms, which describes the relationship between the input size (n) and the number of operations performed.
+The formula for calculating Big O is f(n) = O(g(n)) if f(n) ≤ c*g(n) for some constant c and all n ≥ n0.
+In this lesson, we are introduced to three functions: f(n) = O(n), g(n) = O(n^2), and h(n) = O(n^0.5).
+We can see that f(n) = O(n) is equal to O(logn) since each time i is doubled, reducing the number of operations by half.
+The function g(n) = O(nlogn) has a higher growth rate than g(n) = O(n), as n multiplied by logn grows faster than just n.
+In contrast, h(n) = O(n^0.5) has a lower growth rate than f(n) = O(n).
+To analyze the time complexity of an algorithm using Big O notation, we need to trace the algorithm and find the witness that proves our answer.

-Note: The text does not provide specific algorithm implementations or data, but rather focuses on the theoretical analysis of time complexity using Big O notation.
+Note: The text provided does not contain any links or technical details about algorithms or data structures, but rather provides hints and tips for analyzing their time complexity using Big O notation.

 ---